dgrnbrg/riemann-enhancements/README.md

 ## Usage

 You should add this as a dependency of Riemann, then use `riemann-enhancements.core/log-to-datomic` to make a Riemann stream sink.
-Call `riemann-enhancements.core/start-server` to start the REST API.
-The metric names are `host:service` in the Graphite API.
+Use `service!` on a `riemann-enhancements.core/ring-server` wrapping the `riemann-enhancement.core/graphite-api`.
+For details, see `riemann.config`.
+This integrates the Graphite API into the lifecycle management of Riemann, so that it'll work with hot-reloading.
+You can define dashboards with Clojure data structures that are automatically JSONified for Giraffe; see `riemann-enhancements.core/temp-dashboard` as an example.

 ## TODO